Crying is a baby’s main form of communication.

 Watch out for gripe water containing peppermint.
 It could potentially worsen a baby’s reflux symptoms.
 You should also avoid gripe water containing gluten, dairy, parabens, and vegetable carbon.

 Don’t give your baby gripe water without first reading the instructions, and only give your baby the recommended dosage.
+Confirm this dosage with your baby’s healthcare professional.

 If your baby suffers from colic, the pain may come in waves and worsen after each feeding.
 You can give gripe water immediately after feedings to help your baby avoid gas pain.